 We chatted with them at breakfast the next morning and learned that they are all from New York.
 We bumped into them again when we were in the nearby Yidoshu village (依多樹村).
 We ended up joining them and Greg, the owner of the guesthouse to see the clouds and terraces.

 Even though we had watched the beautiful clouds for the past few days, I was still mesmerized by the way they ebbed and flowed – could feel serenity within me as the clouds approaching and I slowly immersed in and becoming part of it.
 Growing up in a city, most of us are so used to the mundane daily life and numb to what really happens around us.
-But here, I felt as if my senses had finally awoken and became sensitive to the continuous changing of the elements and constantly in awe of the different colours and shapes of things as each minute went by.
+But here, I felt as if my senses had finally awoken and became sensitive to the continuous changing of the elements and constantly in awe of the different colours and shapes of things in nature.

 As we precariously walked along the edge of the terraces and taking in the gorgeous view, we also got to know more about these lovely New Yorkers, Maggie, Melissa, Gordon and Igor.
 They truly exemplify the diversity of New York as they all come from different cultural backgrounds.

-Of all the things we did, nothing surpassed our experience of the market day (趕集) in NiuJiaozhai (牛角寨).
+Of all the things we did, the most memorable had to be our experience of the market day (趕集) in NiuJiaozhai (牛角寨).
 Our car was stuck in a small junction inside the marketplace for over 20 minutes and we were astonished by how the local drivers from both opposite directions magically inched their way out of the impossible tight spot to our left and right side.
-While we were holding our breath and thinking our car would be scratched or smashed into any second, all the drivers (including ours) were so calm and the locals just strolled past as if nothing was going on.
+While we held our breath and thinking our car would be scratched or smashed into any second, all the drivers (including ours) were so calm and the locals just strolled past as if nothing was going on.

 We were told that the local barbecue was a must do.
 So we found our way into the centre of the market and saw the locals squatting and eating around the low tables with open grill in the middle covered with tofu cubes and meat.
 The ground was wet and covered with used tissues and god knows what.
 We looked at each other sheepishly.
 After a moment of hesitation, we decided, what the heck, we would go for it.